NVIDIA/spark-rapids/docs/get-started/getting-started-gcp.md

     --properties="^#^spark:spark.yarn.unmanagedAM.enabled=false"
 ```

-This may take around 5-15 minutes to complete.
+This may take around 10-15 minutes to complete.
 You can navigate to the Dataproc clusters tab in the
 Google Cloud Console to see the progress.

 ![Dataproc Cluster](../img/GCP/dataproc-cluster.png)

+If you'd like to further accelerate init time to 4-5 minutes, create a custom dataproc image using [this](#build-custom-dataproc-image-to-accelerate-cluster-init-time) guide.

 ## Run PySpark or Scala Notebook on a Dataproc Cluster Accelerated by GPUs
 To use notebooks with a Dataproc cluster, click on the cluster name under the Dataproc cluster tab